Tips For Bird Dropping Clean Up From Hard Surfaces

 The bleach needs several minutes to work to actually disinfect.

-Here is Stain-Removal-101.com's advice for bird dropping stain removal from clothes, upholstery and carpet.
+Here's my advice for bird dropping stain removal from clothes, upholstery and carpet, in case it gets on these surfaces instead of a hard surface.

 You can submit your own house cleaning tips here, or read tips already submitted by others.